Country fried steak is a classic American recipe for breaded, pan fried cube steak with pan gravy. Make this recipe for dinner or breakfast!

 - White pepper – This has a milder flavor than black pepper and is also more visually appealing since it blends into the breading.
 However, you can substitute a smaller amount of black pepper if needed.

 - Frying oil – Use any neutral cooking oil with a high smoke point.
-Vegetable and canola oils are the most common, but peanut and safflower oils are also great choices.
+Oils like avocado, canola, and grape seed are the most common, but peanut and safflower are also great choices.

 Marinate and dredge the tenderized steaks, then fry and serve with a delicious homemade gravy.